DACHFest/dachfest.github.io/data/codeofconduct.md

 As a community-driven conference, we want everybody to feel welcome, regardless of gender, race, religion, sexual orientation, disabilites or physical appearance.
 We do not tolerate harassment of any kind.

-_Everyone_ (including speakers and staff) is required to conform to the following Code of Conduct.
+_Everyone_ (including speakers, sponsors, and staff) is required to conform to the following Code of Conduct.
 Organizers and volunteers will enforce this code throughout the event.

 ## Overview